MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-deliver-project-work.md

 # CustomerIntent: As a functional consultant, I want learn about this business process area so that the implementation runs better.
 ---

-# Manage project delivery overview
+# Track the work delivered on a project with the manage project delivery business process area

 ***Applies to: Dynamics 365 Project Operations, Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Field Service, Dynamics 365 Human Resources***